Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to the concept of information delivery and entertainment, but they are vague enough to apply to both 'movie' and 'video game'.
-They create productive ambiguity.
+The misinformed clues are related to storytelling and engagement, which could vaguely apply to all options, but the specific details about movement, sets, and costumes lean more towards 'Movie' than 'Book' or 'Podcast', so the ambiguity isn't perfect.

 ✅ Strengths:
 - Attempt to create ambiguity